Overall ranking: Ranked 9th out of 126 in the Complete University Guide for 2016.

 What you need to know

-Vital statistics: 12,000 students, very popular with internationals (from over 100 countries) and one of the safest campuses in the UK.
+Vital statistics: Over 13,000 students, very popular with internationals (from over 100 countries) and one of the safest campuses in the UK.
+Boasts over 3,600 postgrad students, and 4,735 students studying abroad in India, Pakistan, Ghana and Malaysia.
 As a member of the N8 Group - a research partnership of the top 8 most research intensive universities in the North of England, it focuses on five areas of research: ageing and health; energy; molecular engineering; regenerative medicine and water.
+Other areas of research include cyber security; linguistics; particle physics and graphene; along with design and business management.

-Teaching: Placed 17th out of 124 in the Complete University Guide.
+Teaching: Placed 39th out of 126 in the Complete University Guide for student satisfaction with teaching.

 Cheap to live there?
 Indeed.
-Off-campus rents average £75 per week for a room in a shared house.
+Off-campus rents start from around £65 per week excluding bills for a room in a shared house.

 Transport links: Direct trains to London (2.5hrs away), Manchester, Birmingham and Glasgow.
 Good bus and coach networks with services from the town to the middle of campus.
 The M6 is on the doorstep and the Lake District is within easy reach.